• Duration18 Days

 • Hotel accommodation in Kathmandu with breakfast as per the itinerary

-• City sightseeing by private vehicle with including all entrance fee and tour guide
+• City sightseeing by private vehicle including all entrance fees and tour guide

 • Meals during the treks (daily three meals and three tea/coffees )

-• Best available teahouse/lodge accommodations during the trek on twin sharing basis
+• Best available teahouse/lodge accommodations during the trek on a sharing basis

 • Seasonal fruits during the treks